 |Best for||All-inclusive and easy to use hosting|

 HostGator is a big name in the hosting industry, and with their reseller hosting, you might be able to make at least a small name too.
-They have an almost perfect uptime and come with all the needed features to run a small-scale hosting business.
+They have an almost perfect uptime and come with a WHM control panel, unmetered domains or subdomains, and more.

-- As for the control panel, you can create cPanel accounts and share them with the clients— just don’t oversell; otherwise, the performance will suffer.
-For you, a WHM control panel is there to monitor and optimize server resources.
-Also, the WHMCS billing software is made available for you to manage clients & billings.
+Interface: HostGator allows you to create cPanel accounts and share them with the clients.
+As for you, a WHM control panel is there to monitor and optimize server resources.
+Also, the WHMCS billing software is made available for you to manage clients & billings effectively.

-To summarize, HostGator is a competitive reseller hosting option that includes all essentials.
+To summarize, HostGator is a competitive reseller hosting option that includes essentials like cPanel and email accounts, databases, and more.
 It is also highly reliable, so you will definitely earn the trust of your clients.

 - All website hosting reseller essentials included